roman-milk/roman-milk.github.io/a-super-heros-slut.md

+===

- ****** A Super Hero's Slut Ch.
-02 ****** byJust_Plain_Bob© Peter was out the door at the crack of dawn armed with his cameras.
+Peter was out the door at the crack of dawn armed with his cameras.
 He hoped to get some good shots of Kraven to go with the ones he had taken the previous day.
 He headed for the building where he had left Kraven the night before.
 He intended to find out what Kraven's interest in the place was.

  There were two men sitting at a table just inside the door, sipping coffee and going over blueprints.
 He identified himself as a reporter/photographer for the Daily Bugle, gave them a song and dance about how the paper was going to do a series on new construction and renovations in the downtown and then asked them what the place they were working on was going to be.